osamaalmughanni/Kumiko/README.md

 ### 6.2 Add Team Members to Specific Resources

-To control which resources team members can access, you can organize your scripts using a more structured approach.
+To control which resources team members can access, you must first organize your scripts using a more structured approach.
 Start by creating a main folder for each project and put the relevant scripts inside.
 This way, you can assign team members to specific projects, allowing them access only to the resources within their assigned project.

 Here's an example on how organize your scripts based on projects: